Product Engineering Manager Jobs at Anthropic with Visa Sponsorship

 Which visa types are commonly used for Product Engineering Manager roles at Anthropic?

 H-1B is the most common visa for Product Engineering Managers at Anthropic given its broad eligibility.
 Australian candidates should ask specifically about the E-3, which has no lottery and allows for faster processing.
-Singaporean and Chilean nationals can pursue the H-1B1.
+Singaporean and Chilean nationals can pursue the H-1B1 visa.
 All three require employer sponsorship through a certified Labor Condition Application filed with DOL.

 How do I apply for Product Engineering Manager jobs at Anthropic?